radkotoktv/Design-Patterns/Project1_Figures/README.md

     string function to keep things consistent.
 - You should include tests that explore what happens on incorrect input.
 For example:
     - when the string is empty,

-Page 4 of 9 This work is licensed under CC BY-NC-SA 4.

 - when the string is missing some parameters, e.g. "triangle 10 20",
 - when some of the parameters are ill-formed, e.g. "triangle 10 abc -30",